PromaChow/furryaide/README.md

 - **Implementation in Furryaide**:
   - **Database Interactions**: Business data is stored in dedicated databases.
 Services interact with the database to fetch or update business data as needed.
 This approach ensures that no business data is retained in the service layer between requests.
 For example, when a user submits an adoption request, the service processes the request by interacting with the database to fetch the relevant `Pet` and `Questionnaire` information from the dedicated databases embedded in their corresponding Entity Services.
   - **Persistent Storage**: By using persistent storage (databases), we ensure that business data is always available and up-to-date without requiring the service to maintain state.

+### Principle #7: Composability of Services

+In the Furryaide application, the services are composable.
+For instance, the `requestAdoption` service allows customers to browse pets, select a pet for adoption, and submit the necessary questionnaires.
+This service utilizes shared functionalities such as `validateToken` provided by `JWTAuth` to verify the identity of the customer,`checkPermission` provided by `Permissions` service to ensure they have the necessary permissions to access this service, `getAllPets` provided by the `Pet`, `getQuestion` from the  `Questionnaire` service.

+On the other hand, the `approveAdoption` service enables pet relinquishers to review submitted questionnaires, approve adoption requests, and manage the adoption process.
+This service also leverages shared functionalities such as `validateToken` provided by `JWTAuth` to verify the identity of the pet relinquisher,`checkPermission` provided by `Permissions` service to ensure they have the necessary permissions to access this service.